4bstr4ct/cbuild/readme.md

 # cbuild

 Header-only, self-hosting library for creating build configurations for any type of projects.
-It is a [stb-style](https://github.com/nothings/stb/blob/master/docs/stb_howto.txt) single header library, which means, it does not include implementations by default.

 The library provides utilities and functions to manipulate files, directories, and commands to create customized project building configurations.